 To supplement public funding sources, the plan proposes some new fees, the proceeds of which should be used to fund the priority projects that will absorb infrastructure demands of new residents and employees.
-Special emphasis should be placed on improvements that support efficient forms of transportation, such as transit, walking, biking, and carsharing.
+Private funding for community improvements could be leveraged through development impact fees, sale of development credits, and additional impact fees.